 Resources to learn more:

 - View this webinar's Question & Answer session

 - Monitoring Trends in Burn Severity website

-- National Fire Protection Association: Statistics and Reports
+- National Fire Protection Association: Data, research and tools

 - National Interagency Fire Center website